 Finding New Ways To Express Your Creativity!

 Flower multiple exposures are a good introduction to the world of blur.
-There is predictably with these initial techniques and it isn’t as challenging as some types of impressionist photography which will be featured later in the series.
+There is predictability with these initial techniques and it isn’t as challenging as some types of impressionist photography which will be featured later in the series.
+All of the images in this blog post were shot with my wonderful Tamron 90 mm F2.8 VC USD Lens. (affiliate link)

 My Flower Multiple Exposures Technique